-This video demonstrator shows how to manually set up and use XR-PALS together with the Crazyflie Loco Positioning System.
-It provides a quick overview of how the mixed reality interface simplifies the placement and configuration of UWB anchors for precise indoor localization.
+This video shows how to use XR-PALS together with the Crazyflie Loco Positioning System.
+The mixed reality interface simplifies the placement and configuration of UWB anchors for precise indoor localization.

 If video not loading, scan QR code or click the link.